madeleineforbes/gwenbell.com/git.md

 ###Foo Camp: What's next in tech?

-In March 2009 I got an invite.
+<p class='lead'>In March 2009 I got an invite.</p>

 I was in Mexico.
 I was at the pool, and I'd left all my machines back in the States to be offline and rest.
-And I got the email on a crappy Dell in the computer lab.
+I got an invite.
+It came over email on a crappy Dell in the computer lab.

 It was from [Dave Morin](http://davemorin.com/).
 He was inviting me to something that seemed quite mysterious.
 I love mysterious shit.